codeisland/codeisland.github.io/_drafts/2015-03-16-nicole-pollock.md

 While they could always use more volunteers, they felt like they could have been more effective if they had better tools to manage what has rapidly become a very large program.
 Mostly using spreadsheets, hand-entered texts and 3rd-party read-only databases, they:

-# vet the volunteers (a crucial safety issue)
+* field, vet and log the volunteers (a crucial safety issue)
-# field the service requests
+* field, vet and log the service requests
-# assign the volunteers requests
+* assign the volunteers to service requests
-# communicate the assignment to the volunteers
+* communicate the assignments to the volunteers
-# follow up on performance.
+* follow up on performance

+Simple.
+Not.

 In the discussion, we explored a range of approaches and learned about the safety and privacy concerns that make this service uncomfortable with a public platforms like the admirable (Snowcrew)[http://snowcrew.org].